mims-harvard/CUREBench/gpt_oss_20b_info/tutorial_gptoss20b.md

 - `temperature` = 1.0
 - `top_p` = 1.0

-* Both are already included in the example config above.
+  * Note: Both are already included in the example config above.
 You can tune them like any other Hugging Face model.
 ---

 ## 7. Fine-tuning Support